Study.eu

 Capital: Stockholm

-Other large cities: Gothenburg, Malmö, Uppsala, Örebro
+Other popular student cities: Gothenburg, Malmö, Uppsala, Örebro

 Population: 10,343,000